bimdata/javascript-api-client/docs/IfcApi.md

 <a name="deletePropertySet"></a>
 # **deletePropertySet**
-> deletePropertySet(cloudPk, ifcPk, id, projectPk, )
+> deletePropertySet(projectPk, cloudPk, ifcPk, id, )